cristianrieth/cristianrieth/README.md

 - 👋 Hi, I’m @cristianrieth
 - 👀 I’m interested in be a developer
-- 🌱 I’m currently learning, c#, MySql, PowerBi, Python
+- 🌱 I’m currently learning, c#, MySql, PowerBi, Python, JavaScript, CSS, React.
-- 💞️ I’m looking to collaborate on develop projects with c# or create dashboards PowerBi
+- 💞️ I’m looking to collaborate on develop projects with c# or React.
 - 📫 How to reach me cristiangrieth@gmail.com
 - Linkedin: linkedin.com/in/cristian-rieth-cr1